Introduction to Online Control: Classes of Prediction Rules

-An intuitive class of prediction rules that makes use of the special structure of linear dynamical systems is that of open loop linear dynamical predictors, which we now define.
+An intuitive class of prediction rules that makes use of the special structure of linear dynamical systems is that of open-loop linear dynamical predictors.

-The motivation for this class is the case that the system transformations are known and the system is fully observed, namely $\bC=I$ is the identity matrix.
-In this situation, the optimal prediction can be computed via the system evolution equation $\x_{t+1} = A \x_t + B \uv_t$.
+The motivation for this class is the case that the system transformations are known and the system is fully observed, namely $C = I$, the identity matrix.
+In this situation, the optimal prediction can be calculated by unrolling the system evolution equation $\x_{t+1} = A \x_t + B \uv_t$.
 It can be seen that this prediction rule is optimal for any zero-mean noise or perturbation model.
-However, this optimality is only true in the case of full observation of state.
-In the next subsection we consider optimal predictors for zero mean i.i.d noise in the more general partially observed case.
+However, this optimality is only true if the state is fully observable.
+In the next chapter, we consider optimal predictors for zero-mean i.i.d.\ noise in the more general partially observed case.

 For a partially observed linear dynamical system without noise we can write